Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

 Fig. \ref{fig:rel_diff_histogram_positives} shows the histograms of proportional differences, scaled to a log-10 basis.
 The quartiles of the distributions are summarised in Table \ref{tab:quantiles_diff}.

-The results show that the differences can be extremely large: the medians range between 5.1-6.8 for all the three IOTs, meaning that for half of the pairs, one value is at least 5-7 times larger than in the Payment-based IOT.
+The results show that the differences can be extremely large: the medians range between 5.1-6.8 for all the three IOTs, meaning that for half of the pairs, one value is at least 5-7 times larger than in the payment-based IOT.
 The 25\% and 75\% quantiles range around 2.1-2.4 and 15.2-27.7, indicating a highly skewed distribution with long tails.
 For most industries, we observe moderate deviations, but for some industry pairs, the differences are extreme.
-Due to the different coverage of the two data sets and the proportion of data not allocated to any industry in the Payment data (circa 40\%), this is not a surprising result.
+Due to the different coverage of the two data sets and the proportion of data not allocated to any industry in the payment data (about 40\%), this is not a surprising result.\footnote{upcoming data releases with improved classification methods will probably show significant advances in coverage.}

-Further and confirming the earlier results, the differences are largest between the Payments and the PxP table, also with the most extreme outliers.
-The differences to the IxI and SUT range around similar values, while the distribution for IxI tends to have a thinner tail.
+Further, and consistent with earlier results, the differences are largest between the payments and the PxP table, with the most extreme outliers.
+The differences between payments and the IxI and SUT range around similar values, while the distribution for IxI tends to have a thinner tail.

 The restriction on quantifying the differences between non-zero transaction links in both datasets may be seen as a distortion.
-In \ref{app:subsec:diff_quantification}, we show additional results for an alternative metric that allows keeping the one-sided zero distances.
-We generally observe that the differences tend to be slightly smaller and less skewed, but the effect is small.
+In \ref{app:subsec:diff_quantification}, we show additional results for an alternative metric that allows keeping the one-sided zero entries.
+We observe that the differences tend to be slightly smaller and less skewed, but the effect is small.

 \FloatBarrier